 There are eight (8) Negotiators assigned to the team.
 A Team Leader and an Assistant Team Leader are appointed to direct the training and deployment of the Unit.
 Candidates are selected on the basis of their experience, communication skills, and ability to operate under highly stressful circumstances.
 Negotiators must attend and complete the Basic, Intermediate, and Advanced Hostage Negotiation Courses, and must attend monthly team training sessions.
 The Unit is assigned a heavy support vehicle that is equipped with an array of sophisticated electronics equipment designed specifically for the negotiation environment.

 Since its inception, the Crisis Negotiation Unit has been instrumental in bringing many critical incidents to a successful and safe conclusion.

-The Explosive Materials Unit is comprised of three specialized trained officers, two who are Sergeants.
+The Explosive Materials Unit is comprised of four specialized trained officers.

 The Emergency Response Team is an interagency unit that is tasked with providing tactical needs in law enforcement services as well as field force contingent if needed.
 There are currently two Sergeants and six officers assigned to this team.

-The K-9 Unit is comprised of three Uniformed Officers, one Sergeant and their four K-9 Partners.
-All 4 K-9’s were recertified for both Patrol (F.D.L.E.) and Narcotics (N.N.D.A.) for 2013.
+The K-9 Unit is comprised of four Uniformed Officers, one Sergeant and their four K-9 Partners.
+Three of the 4 K-9’s are certified for Patrol (F.D.L.E.).
+Two of the K-9's are certified in explosive detection.

 The main objective of the S.W.A.T.
 Unit is to respond to critical incidents and provide for the safety and protection of any hostages, innocent citizens, responding police officers, and perpetrators.